-Setting up a FHIR implementation to route FHIR requests through an interoperability production is a two-step process:
+Setting up an endpoint to route FHIR server requests through an interoperability production is a two-step process:

-Create an interoperability production and add a special business service.
+Create an interoperability production and add the HS.FHIRServer.Interop.Service business service.

-These steps can be taken in any order as long as, when the setup is complete, the name of the business service in the server’s configuration matches the name in the interoperability production.
+These steps can be taken in any order as long as, when the setup is complete, the name of the business service in the endpoint’s configuration matches the name in the interoperability production.

 Creating the Interoperability Production

-When the Foundation namespace for the FHIR server endpoint was created, the installation process created an interoperability production that can be used as a FHIR production, but you can also create a new production for this purpose.
-What is important is that you add the required business service that the endpoint uses to route requests through the production.
+When the Foundation namespace for the FHIR server endpoint is created, the installation process also creates an interoperability production that should be used as the FHIR production.
+You need to modify the production to add the required business service that the endpoint uses to route requests through the production.

 After installing a FHIR server endpoint, the endpoint can be configured to use an interoperability production at anytime, including before the production has been created.
-Simply run the installation and configuration utility, and use the ServiceConfigName option to specify the full name of the production’s business service.
-Specifying the name of the business service does not automatically create the production or business service.
+Specifying the name of the business service while configuring the endpoint does not automatically create the business service in your production.